Random-Creation-of-YassiGame/Coran-Converter/README.md

 # Coran-Converter
-A simple arabic character converter to number, devloped in python with love
+A simple arabic character to number converter, devloped in python with love